Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 ### Example 6: _VPN Active Passive with BGP settings using existing Public IP_

-This instance deploys the module with the VPN Active Passive with APIPA BGP settings.
+This instance deploys the module with the VPN Active Passive with APIPA BGP settings and existing primary public IP.

 <details>